GerritCodeReview/plugins_download-commands/src/main/resources/Documentation/config.md

 	If `download.scheme` is not specified, SSH, HTTP and Anonymous HTTP downloads are allowed.

+<a id="download.hidden">download.hidden</a>
+:	Schemes that can be used to download changes, but will not be advertised
+	in the UI.
+This can be any scheme that can be configured in <<download.scheme>>.

+	This is mostly useful in a deprecation scenario during a time where using a scheme is discouraged, but has to be supported until all clients have migrated to use a different scheme.

+	By default, no scheme will be hidden in the UI.

 <a id="download.checkForHiddenChangeRefs">download.checkForHiddenChangeRefs</a>
 :	Whether the download commands should be adapted when the change